psemsari/ft_transcendence/README.md

 # Ft_transcendence

-`ft_transcendence` is an open-source web application that uses Node.js and the NestJS framework.
+`ft_transcendence` is a web application that uses Node.js and the NestJS framework.
 It is a Pong multiplayer game that allows users to create accounts, play against each other, and interact through chat and private messaging.
 The project also includes two-factor authentication and a backend server that handles game data and communication between clients.
 I was responsible for implementing the private messaging feature in the client-side of the project.

 ## Technologies used